 The pincer-type impingement, according to the authors, is seen frequently in women caused by repeated contact stress of a normal femoral head-neck against an abnormal area of the acetabulum – this could either be focal (for example, acetabular retroversion) or global (such as coxa profunda).

 The biomechanical functioning of the hip is gradually affected by the consequent degeneration and tearing of the labrum in addition to the postero-inferior contre-coup cartilage lesion on the femoral head.

 In order to decrease the abnormal mechanical contact between the acetabular edge and the femoral neck, it is important to improve hip range of motion which can also help reduce the risk of an individual developing pathologies to joints proximal and distal in the kinetic chain such as the pelvis and knee.

-An active rehabilitation programme with stretching exercises designed to enhance hip external rotation and abduction in extension and flexion should be implemented in conjunction with the use of customised foot orthotics such as MASS4D®.
+An active rehabilitation programme with stretching exercises designed to enhance hip external rotation and abduction in extension and flexion should be implemented in conjunction with the use of supportive foot devices.

 Such devices can help in the treatment and management of any biomechanical discrepancies that could potentially increase abnormal movement patterns of the lower limbs including the hip – either preventing the onset of FAI and associated pathologies or improving ambulation in individuals diagnosed with FAI and associated pathologies.

 Comments will be approved before showing up.